Norco High School

 The Norco High School Instrumental Music Program provides an opportunity for students to cultivate the skills of music performance and appreciation within a framework of self-discipline, teamwork, and individual character.

-The music program consists of the Jazz Band, Concert Band, Symphonic Band, and Marching Band classes.
-Colorguard members enroll in second period Concert Band.
-The performance groups associated with these classes are the Marching Band, Concert Band, and Jazz Band.
+The music program consists of the Jazz Band, Concert Band, Symphonic Band, Mariachi, and Marching Band classes.
+Colorguard members enroll 4th period Concert Band.

 As a member of the music program at Norco High School students represent the school by performing at concerts, football games, pep-rallies, concert festivals, and band review/parade competitions.